 On the 23rd June 2016, the British public voted to leave the European Union.
 The exact terms of this decision have been debated ever since.
 As a member state of the EU, free movement, and the right to work, study and travel without requiring a visa was established.

 However, Brexit has caused a colossal reshuffle.
 Since 2016, the British government has been trying to establish a deal with the EU which was finally agreed on 24 December 2020.
 This process has inevitably impacted those looking to move to Europe after Brexit.
 Check out this BBC article to gauge a better idea of what changes have been implemented since 1 January 2021.

 UK Citizens Currently Living in Europe

 Sounds simple right?
 While UK citizens currently living in an EU member state can live in Europe after Brexit, in most cases, you will need to apply for a residency permit.
-You will have until the 30th June 2021 to ensure this is completed.
-The government of your specific member state is responsible to reach a settlement for British residents.
+You will have until the 30th June 2021 to get your permit so our advice?
+Get it done ASAP!

 What About My Drivers’ Licence?

 If you drive, it will also be necessary to switch over your drivers’ licence to that of your new residence, and apply for a car insurance green-card.
 For more information on how your vehicle will be affected by Brexit, have a look at this article on how Brexit will affect your car insurance.

 Perhaps a quick joke can lighten the mood!
 What kind of car does Yoda drive?
 A toyoda 😊

 As a UK citizen moving to Europe after Brexit, the process for your move to an EU country will be harder than before but you can still move with no problems!

 We’ll get the not so great news out of the way – The cost of moving to Europe has become more expensive due to increased VAT costs and VAT duty for bringing items into Europe.
 Your move will be subject to the immigration rules of your destination country and sadly, you can no longer exercise free movement.